JDeakin25/Milestones-Project-1-P3/README.md

 ### Calls To Action

 Various CTAs (calls to action) intersect the core sections, prompting users who are ready to head straight to the Registration section.
-I chose to include several instances across the main site page so as to remind site visitors of a core function of the site and to help achieve the site owner goal of increased audience engagement.
+I chose to include several instances across the main site page to remind site visitors of a core function of the site and to help achieve the site owner's goal of increased audience engagement.

 ### Social Engagement